Mario vs. Donkey Kong: Minis March Again!

+Minis March Again! was released via DSiWare in North America on June 8, 2009, in Europe and Australia on August 21, and in Japan on October 7.
+The game received positive reviews from critics, who praised its puzzle design, level editor, and longevity, with criticism aimed at its lack of originality.
 A sequel, entitled Mario vs. Donkey Kong: Mini-Land Mayhem!, was released in 2010 on the Nintendo DS.

 Gameplay

-Minis March Again features puzzle-solving gameplay, which was made popular in the previous two games in the series.
+Minis March Again features puzzle-solving gameplay from the previous two games in the series.
 Just as in the game Lemmings, Mario must lead his Mini-Mario toys to the end of the level.
 Like with Mario vs. Donkey Kong 2: March of the Minis, players do not control Mario but instead miniature wind-up versions of Mario, Princess Peach, Toad, and Donkey Kong—referred to as "Minis"—in order to rescue Pauline from the game's antagonist, Donkey Kong.
 In each level, players must get all their Minis to the end of the level at a designated exit while avoiding obstacles and enemies (mostly consisting of enemies from the other games in the Mario series).

-One difference of the predecessor Mario vs. Donkey Kong 2: March of the Minis is that all of the end of level bonuses are now required.
+One difference from its predecessor is that all of the end of level bonuses are now required.
 In the previous game, extra points were earned by getting all Minis to the exit, getting them to the exit with no long time intervals between any two Minis, and getting them to the exit without stopping any of them.
 Also, in this game, the minis cannot be controlled.
 Only items and obstacles can be used to control their direction.
 Additionally, all minis must reach the door in time, otherwise, the door will lock up, and the player will fail the level.

 Like with the first installment, there is a life counter system that uses M-Tokens.
-The player loses a life if a mini touches an enemy, touches spikes, traps, or any pitfalls, falls a distance of ten or more blocks, if the next mini fails to reach the door on time after one enters, or the timer runs out.
+Players start with five lives, which are lost if a mini touches an enemy, touches spikes, traps, or any pitfalls, falls a distance of ten or more blocks, if the next mini fails to reach the door on time after one enters, or the timer runs out.
 Just like the first installment, the player can also lose a life if they restart or exit a level that they have not cleared.
 The game ends when the player runs out of lives, although they can replay the current level with five more lives by choosing "Retry".
 In each level, there is a Mini Mario card that must be collected (eight scattered in the levels and one in the Donkey Kong battle) to spell "M-I-N-I-M-A-R-I-O".
 When they are all collected, the player will unlock the special level.